wronkam/GalaxyConqueror/README.md

 - Local highscores that keeps track of your 8 best scores
 - Progressively increasing difficulty</br>
 ## Controls:
-- use arrow keys to move
+- Use arrow keys to move
-- use A and D keys to rotate your spaceship
+- Use A and D keys to rotate your spaceship
-- press SPACE to shoot</br>
+- Press SPACE to shoot</br>
 ## Setup:
 1. Clone the repository <code> git clone https://github.com/wronkam/GalaxyConqueror.git </code> </br>
 2. Import Project in IntelliJ IDEA using pom.xml file </br>